 From regular yogurt to Greek yogurt

-- Let yogurt sit in the strainer till the yogurt is reduced by approximately half.
+- Let yogurt sit in the strainer until the yogurt is reduced by approximately a third.
 Time will vary according to the thickness of the yogurt out of the oven and your own preference regarding texture and sourness.
-Tip the strainer or stir very gently if whey has pooled on top while straining.

 - Empty whey from batter bowl and pour yogurt out of strainer back into the original bowl.
-Use a good whisk to beat until smooth.
-Add milk if yogurt is too thick along with any sugar or sweeteners you prefer.
+Use a good whisk or an immersion blender to beat until smooth.
+Thin with milk or leftover whey if yogurt is too thick.

-Please don’t be discouraged if at first you don’t succeed.
-Check out the troubleshooting guide and try again.
+Don’t be discouraged if at first you don’t succeed.
+Check out the troubleshooting guide below and try again.
 If you have time, reading through the comments may give you some additional hints.
 I’ve also listed other posts at the bottom of this post that may help you.

 Troubleshooting Failed Healthy Homemade Greek Yogurt

-- Where did you incubate your yogurt?
+- How did you incubate your yogurt?
 Is it too warm or not warm enough?
-In the past, I have forgotten to turn on the light in my oven.
-Didn’t work.
-Not warm enough.
-Temperature needs to stay around 100 degrees.
+The temperature needs to stay around 100 degrees.

 - Did it incubate long enough?
-Times will vary.
-12-14 hours may be necessary.
-Watch for gelatinous texture.
+Time required for yogurt to set can vary.
+12-14 hours may be necessary if your incubation situation is not optimal.

-- Do you feel little bits of “skin” in the yogurt when you eat it?
-You may have missed some attached to the side of the bowl as the milk was cooling.
-Stirring at least 2-3 times during the heating process may help prevent a skin from forming.
-Personally, I just remove it once–right before I am ready to whisk in the starter.
+- Do you feel little bits of “skin” on your tongue when you eat your yogurt?
+You may have missed some skin attached to the side of the bowl as the milk was cooling.
+I’ve tried several methods to prevent a skin from forming in the first place but none really work without a LOT of effort.
+The easiest way is just to remove it once–right before you are ready to add the starter.